 No worries, I got you, girl.

-This post does contain some affiliate links, but just know everything I post about I strongly believe in.
+This post contains affiliate links, but just know everything I post about I strongly believe in.
 I only recommend the good stuff to you guys.
 Thank you for supporting Hustle and Hearts.
 You rock 🙂

 Here are 5 methods you should try if you’re looking to beat the Instagram algorithm:

-P.S. at the end of this post, if you aren’t a part of my newsletter or you just joined, I’ll tell you how to get access to 5 additional strategies for beating the Instagram algorithm!
+P.S. at the end of this post, if you aren’t a part of my newsletter, I’ll tell you how to get access to 5 additional strategies for beating the Instagram algorithm!
 Stay tuned.

 RELATED: Instagram Growth Hacks (now on the the blog!)